 - Know when to show and when to tell.
 The most important parts of a story should be shown.
 Don’t tell the reader the character was tired if her exhaustion is critical to the plot; show her yawning.

 - Choose the best possible words.
-Using vivid language is one thing.
-It helps readers visualize the narrative.
+Vivid language helps readers visualize the narrative.
 You should also choose the most precise, accurate words possible.
 Don’t say dark red if you mean burgandy.

 - Let it sit.
-Once you complete a draft (and after every revision), let your project sit for awhile.
+Once you complete a draft (and after every revision), let your project sit for a while.
 Short pieces can sit for a few hours.
 Longer pieces (like a book) may need to sit for a few weeks.
-Then, you can start revising.
+Then you can revise with fresh eyes.